melvinw/cafr-parser/README.md

 # Usage

 These scripts work in two steps, as described below.

+## 1. Extracting Text from PDFs with `pdf2txt.py`

-Note, these scripts are primarly only useful when you want to:
+Note, `pdf2txt.py` is really only useful when you want to:
 * extract multiple tables from one report
 * or extract tables from multiple reports